newellbrandon/kastendevhub.github.io/README.md

 # Veeam Kasten DevHub

 Welcome to the Veeam Kasten DevHub site.
 This site is intended to serve as a publicly-accessible web property where engineers, architects, partners, and others can share their experiences, tips, tricks, guides, recipes, etc around implementing, managing, integrating, and enhancing Kasten K10.
 Note that nothing proprietary, forward-facing, or otherwise non-public knowledge should be published via this site.
-Any official announcements, support documentation, knowledge base articles or release notes should be published via official channels
+Any official announcements, support documentation, knowledge base articles or release notes should be published via official channels.

 ## Getting Started